utkwdn/utksds-framework/README.md

 This project uses the task runner [Gulp](https://gulpjs.com/) to compile and compress javascript and css.
 All you need to do to edit is to use terminal to run the command `gulp` in the project's directory.

 Gulp will watch the `/src/` directory for changes and creates files in `/build/`.
-As you make changes to the files in `/src/`, compiled files will be created in `/build/`.
+As you make changes to the files in `/src/`, compiled and compressed files will be created in `/build/`.

 ---